 During battle, each team of Pokémon will be allowed to execute both their Fast and Charged moves.
 Players will also have the option, prior to a fight, to unlock a bonus Charged Attack by spending Stardust and Candy.

 A Protect Shield will be available when players want to try and prevent their Pokémon from taking on a highly damaging attack.
 To be effective, the shield will have to be used at just the right time.
-There will only be a limited quantity available, so they’ll need to be used wisely.
+Only 2 will be available, so they’ll need to be used wisely.

 The battles will be timed.
-So, if one person hasn’t knocked out all of their opponent’s Pokémon by the end of the timer, whoever has the most knockouts will win.
+So, if one person hasn’t defeated all of their opponent’s Pokémon by the end of the timer, whoever has the most knockouts will win.

 If you want to perfect your battling skills before taking on other players, you can do so by challenging one of the 3 Team Leaders; Spark, Candela, and/or Blanche.

-The new Trainer Battle feature will be available sometime this month.
+The new PvP feature will be available sometime this month.